Implicit Methods for Equation-Free Analysis: Convergence Results and Analysis of Emergent Waves in Microscopic Traffic Models: Conclusion and Outlook

-For the traffic problems studied in our paper, one long-standing problem is the motion of several phantom jams, \ie multi-pulse solutions, relative to each other.
+For the traffic problems studied in our paper, one long-standing problem is the motion of several phantom jams, \ie multipulse solutions, relative to each other.
 For a large number of cars (including the $N=60$ cars we used) this motion is very slow and therefore near impossible to observe in direct numerical simulations (a phenomenon that is called meta-stability).
-An open question is whether one can derive a computable criterion that predicts for a given configuration of several jams and given driver parameters, which of those will collapse or merge and when.
+An open question is whether one can derive a computable criterion that predicts, for a given configuration of several jams and given driver parameters, which of those will collapse or merge and when.
 This criterion might be based on the shape of the traveling wave.
 One particularly appealing feature of equation-free analysis is that one can continue macroscopic equilibria in $N$, the number of cars, using the microscopic model.
+The complexity of the implicit scheme is independent of $N$.
+The increase of computational time is determined by the cost of the microscopic simulation with increasing $N$, since each function evaluation will be more costly (in our case, proportional to $N$).
+Hence, the computational complexity of the overall scheme is proportional to $N$.

-Models closer to situations of practical interest, say with more realistic optimal velocity functions, randomly assigned driver behavior parameters, an element of randomness in the driver behavior or multiple lanes as discussed in the literature \cite{Helbing2001,Nagatani2002,Orosz2010} are also amenable to equation-free analysis.
+Models closer to situations of practical interest, say with more realistic optimal velocity functions, randomly assigned driver behavior parameters, an element of randomness in the driver behavior, or multiple lanes, as discussed in the literature \cite{Helbing2001,Nagatani2002,Orosz2010}, are also amenable to equation-free analysis.
 This should provide additional information to help match parameters of macroscopic models to microscopic driver and road parameters.